Why you design toys for children, Alessandra?

 Creativity is an important skill to develop in childhood, it helps dealing with change, stimulates critical thinking and it affects our social and emotional intelligence.
 Raise creative children able to imagine new possibilities is the key towards a generation of innovators able to reinvent themselves and the world.

-The toy is a combination between construction games and role-playing games, in that way it stimulates cognitive and social skills, both fundamentals for the children’s growth.
+Imaginary Language is a combination between construction games and role-playing games, in that way it stimulates cognitive and social skills, both fundamentals for the children’s growth.
 The design choices keep in mind the children’s fun.
 Simple magnetic joints allow the children to construct the objects in an immediate and easy way.
 While the geometrical shapes have been made in wood in order to be resistant and durable.

 How did children respond to your “Imaginary Language”?